-Injectors should be checked every 1000 hours, or whenever necessary.
+Injectors should be checked every 1000 hours, or more often as necessary.
 Check should be made by a Northern Lights dealer or local injection repair station.

 CAUTION: Escaping diesel fuel under pressure can have sufficient force to penetrate the skin causing serious personal injury.
 If injured by escaping diesel fuel, see a doctor at once.